 conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and

 commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your pupils, students or staff areat risk, please report it to the Anti-Phishing Working Group ( https://apwg.org/ ).
+If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group ( https://apwg.org/ ).

-At XXXX academy children use the academy’s network to access the internet and are protected from inappropriate content by the academy’s filtering and monitoring systems.
+At Rainbow Forge Academy, children use the academy’s network to access the internet and are protected from inappropriate content by the academy’s filtering and monitoring systems.
 Online safety sessions for parents help to raise awareness amongst families about keeping their children safe when online at home.
-This is particularly necessary in the event the academy has to return to remote education. (add any specific sessions you run)
+This is particularly necessary in the event the academy has to return to remote education.

 All our staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 In many cases abuse will take place concurrently via online channels and in daily life.
 Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.